nicktar/nicktar.github.io/_posts/2011-04-03-Testing-an-AjaxCheckBox-in-WicketTester.md

 tags:
 - apache wicket
 - formtester
-- java
-- software development
 - unit test
 - wickettester
+categories:
+- software development
+- java
+- wicket
 date: 2011-04-03 15:49:10.000000000 +02:00
 ---
 Setting up a unit test for a form containing an AjaxCheckBox seems pretty straightforward and simple.
 So simple that it's easy to forget two essential steps...